front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `1.0.0-alpha.2` -> `1.0.0-beta.0`

+### Translations

+We have introduced the mechanism of [Translation Fallback](https://developers.front-commerce.com/docs/advanced/theme/translations.html#Translations-fallback).
+This is means that you will have fewer conflicts during next upgrades.

+### Improved search experience

+While working on our compatibility with Magento 2.3, we decided to use [ElasticSuite](https://elasticsuite.io/).
+Learn more about it in our [announcement](http://localhost:4444/blog/2019/05/07/release-1.0.0-beta.0/#Improved-search-experience).

+During this change, we needed to update some parts of the GraphQL schema.
+If you don't use our implementation, this won't impact you.
+However, if you do, here is what changed in the schema:

+* `AttributeBucket.swatch` was removed in favor of `AttributeBucket.productAttributeValue.swatch`.
+The reasoning behind this is that what's interesting is not the swatch itself but the whole attribute which is available at `AttributeBucket.productAttributeValue`.
+* Layers related types are now interfaces (Bucket, DynamicFacet, FixedFacet) with concrete implementations (AttributeFacet...).
+* `DynamicFacet.bucket` has been renamed in
+`DynamicFacet.buckets` (plural).
+* `SearchResult.layer` was renamed to `SearchResult.products`

+Please check your front-end queries to ensure to update them accordingly.
+If you need any help about these, feel free to [contact us](mailto:contact@front-commerce.com).

 ### Wishlist

 A basic wishlist is now available in Front-Commerce by default with the Magento2 module.